 This Kitchenaid honey oat bread recipe is adapted from the cookbook that came with my mixer.
-The oats add body and texture, so the bread can hold up to mayo, a stack of cold cuts, or just some peanut butter and jam.
+The oats add body and texture, so the bread can hold up to mayo, a big stack of cold cuts, or even just some plain old peanut butter and jelly.
 It also makes wonderful cinnamon toast.
-The honey adds a touch of sweetness.
+And, the honey adds a touch of sweetness.

 The only problem with the recipe in the book is that it’s for two loaves.
 The bread is delicious, but this is a “single serving” blog, so two loaves is too much.

-So, I’ve altered it to make just one loaf of bread.
-I also used instant yeast (and adjusted the quantities) to speed things up a big.
-And, because a big bag of instant yeast is a much better value than a few little packets of the regular kind!
+So, I’ve altered it to make just one loaf of honey oat bread.
+I also used instant yeast (and adjusted the quantities) to speed things up a bit.
+And, because I discovered that a big bag of instant yeast is a much better value than a few little packets of the regular kind!